-The undergraduate internships have a required number of credits earned (listed below), and 3.0 GPA.
-Eligibility for the Master of Science in Information Technology (MSIT) internship courses (IT 597 and IT 598), requires a 3.0 GPA, and being within two terms of graduation.
-To qualify for federal financial aid, it is recommended that MSIT interns plan to take an additional 4-credit course concurrently with each internship course in the last two terms.
+The undergraduate and graduate internships require an overall 3.0 GPA.
+Internship courses are taken in the final terms of the degree plan.
+To qualify for federal financial aid, it is recommended that graduate interns plan to take an additional 4-credit course concurrently with each internship course in the last two terms.

-The MSIT internship courses, IT 597 and IT 598, bachelor’s level IT 489/IT 479 and the associate’s level course IT 296 all follow the same format.
+The graduate and undergraduate internship courses follow the same general format.
 An instructor is assigned to each course and will stay in contact with both the student and the internship supervisor throughout the term.
 They are available for any questions you may have throughout the term.

 In addition to your 10 hours “on the job” each week, the following coursework is required:

-- LinkedIn profile (IT 296, IT 479, IT 489, IT 597, and IT 598): We work closely with Career Services to prepare you to market yourself.
+LinkedIn profile: We work closely with Career Services to prepare you to market yourself.
 During this course, you'll develop a LinkedIn profile to demonstrate knowledge gained throughout the degree plan.

-- Research project (IT 296, IT 479, IT 489, IT 597, and IT 598): There is one research project developed throughout each course.
+Research/experiential project: There is one research or experiential project developed throughout each course.
 The goal is to identify a process improvement topic at the internship site and research a set of solutions.
-For instance, network administration students have researched solutions for disaster recovery and cloud storage for data archive.
+For instance, network administration students have researched solutions for disaster recovery and cloud storage for data archives.